 By Use Case

-Big business or small, B2B or B2C, every business depends on leads.
-If you’re a salesperson, you’re always on the lookout for more leads.
+Lead generation is not easy, but it’s not rocket science either.
+Whether it is a big business or small, B2B or B2C, lead generation is key to making sales.
+If you’re a salesperson, you’re always looking for more leads.
 If you’re a marketer, you’re discovering new ways to generate them.
-Generating leads is not easy, but it’s not rocket science either.
-In this page, take a deep dive into every aspect of lead generation:
+In this page, take a deep dive into all aspects of lead generation.

 WHAT IS LEAD GENERATION?

-Lead generation is the process of finding people (leads) who’re likely to become your customers immediately or in the future.
+Lead generation is the process of finding and attracting people (leads) who are likely to become your customers immediately or in the future.
 “Finding” people implies finding information about people, like their name, email ID or organization’s name, all of which you can use to initiate a business relationship with them.
 You can generate leads organically and/or by spending money, depending on your resources.

 If you meet fifty people at a conference, request them for their email ID, and they share it with you, that’s an example of lead generation.